Assistant System Engineer

 • For loop is used to execute a block of code a specific number of times.

-Q59.
-What is method overriding? with program
+Q. What is method overriding?
+Provide an example program.

 Ans.